Md-Hiccup/Expense-Manager/README.md

 - sequelize model:generate --name User --attributes firstName:string, lastName:string, email:string
     - create a model file User in models folder
-    - create a migration file with name like *****-create-user.js in migration folder
+    - create a migration file with name like xxxxxx-create-user.js in migration folder

 3. **Running Migrations**

 - sequelize db:migrate
-    - it create a table called USers with all columns as specified in migration file
+    - it create a table called Users with all columns as specified in migration file

 4. **Undoing Migrations**